OctopusDeploy/docs/docs/guides/azure-deployments/resource-groups/deploy-using-an-azure-resource-group-template.md

 ### Sensitive Data

 :::warning
-Parameters marked asÂ [secure strings](https://azure.microsoft.com/en-us/documentation/articles/resource-group-authoring-templates/)Â represent sensitive data and it is important to make sure they aren't stored in plain text form.
+Parameters marked as [secure strings](https://azure.microsoft.com/en-us/documentation/articles/resource-group-authoring-templates/) represent sensitive data and it is important to make sure they aren't stored in plain text form.
 :::

-The field displayed when "From Octopus" option is selected stores data as plain text so sensitive data shouldn't be typed directly into it. Â Instead, the value of the parameter should be provided either via aÂ [Sensitive Variable](/docs/home/deploying-applications/variables/sensitive-variables.md)Â if the value is stored in Octopus or via [Azure Key Vault](https://azure.microsoft.com/en-us/documentation/articles/resource-manager-keyvault-parameter/) if the value is stored outside of Octopus.
-Azure Resource Group Templates provideÂ [out of the box integration with Azure Key Vault](https://azure.microsoft.com/en-us/documentation/articles/resource-manager-keyvault-parameter/).
+The field displayed when "From Octopus" option is selected stores data as plain text so sensitive data shouldn't be typed directly into it.
+Instead, the value of the parameter should be provided either via a [Sensitive Variable](/docs/home/deploying-applications/variables/sensitive-variables.md) if the value is stored in Octopus or via [Azure Key Vault](https://azure.microsoft.com/en-us/documentation/articles/resource-manager-keyvault-parameter/) if the value is stored outside of Octopus.
+Azure Resource Group Templates provide [out of the box integration with Azure Key Vault](https://azure.microsoft.com/en-us/documentation/articles/resource-manager-keyvault-parameter/).

 ![](/docs/images/3702895/5865640.png)